 Easter is a fun and joyful holiday for all of those that celebrate it.
 Traditionally, it marks the beginning of spring and a time of renewal of both seasons and spirits.

-Keep It Simple
+Keep Your Easter Basket Simple

 Like every other modern holiday, most parents feel the need to go all out for everything because of the pressure all around them.
 However, Easter shouldn’t be that way!

 As far as what to put in it, go for the good stuff!
 Zone in on your child’s favorite candies and other small goodies.
 Some parents will choose to purchase additional items from the bunny, but going minimal here is really a good idea.

 However, plastic eggs are the best kind to hide on the big day.
 They can be filled with candy, money or other small items.
-Many stores offer plastic eggs in many colors and designs so your kiddos can pick out something other than run of the mill pastel colors.
+Many stores offer plastic eggs in many different colors and designs and even themes like sports so your kiddos can pick out something other than run of the mill pastel colors.

 If you just can’t give up the real thing, just make sure you remember where you have hidden them when playing the bunny.
 Nobody wants to be missing that one real egg in the days following the hunt.

-Think Outside the Basket
+Think Outside the Easter Basket for DIY

 Consider skipping the basket all together.
 Items such as buckets and totes can be a good alternative to traditional baskets.
 These replacements work particularly well for older children that may be at that age where they still sort of believe in the Easter bunny, but may not want to actually search for eggs with their younger siblings.

-Find Out What They Really Want
+Find Out What They Really Want in their Easter baskets

 With younger children a simple trip to the local mall and a moment on the Easter bunny’s lap can get the job done.
 For older ones, have them write down some ideas of things they have had their eye on.
 Of course, like all things, use your discretion on what to buy.
 Remember to keep the holiday special, but also don’t go to overboard either.